maxmushkin/connectthedots/GettingStarted.md

 6. Send more records from your simulator, but this time increase the temperature to above the threshold shown in the stored procedure, rerun the two stored procedures (`sp_{Alias}PopulateEquipmentPivots` and `sp_{Alias}PopulateFaultInstances`), and verify the records are displayed in the fault table.

-You have successfully completed this exercise if and only if you are able to generate some faults that you can see in the fault table!
+You have successfully completed this step if and only if you are able to generate some faults that you can see in the fault table!

 *Estimated time to complete: 10 minutes*

-## Exercise 6: Create a Power BI dashboard
+## Step 6: Create a Power BI dashboard

 In this step in creation of the end-to-end solution we will again be working only in SQL Azure: